isabellareiff/awesome-static-hosting/readme.md

 ## Super Cheap
 - [Amazon S3](https://aws.amazon.com/getting-started/projects/host-static-website/services-costs/) - **Tech Lvl: 5/5** - AWS has a free usage tier for hosting static sites, so your monthly cost can come out to <$1.00.
 Scales easily and very robust.
-- [BitBalloon](https://www.bitballoon.com/) - **Tech Lvl: 2/5** - A dumbed-down version of Netlify, drag and drop your html, CSS, and JS files into BitBalloon, it compiles them into a website with automatic form handling. $5/month on a custom URL.
+- [BitBalloon](https://www.bitballoon.com/) - **Tech Lvl: 2/5** - A dumbed-down version of Netlify, drag and drop your files and it compiles them with automatic form handling. $5/month on a custom URL.
-- [Forge](https://getforge.com/) - **Tech Lvl: 2/5** - Version based history, ability to collaborate, host files from Github, Dropbox, or Drag & Drop a .zip folder.
-Simple and little to no learning curve for inexperienced users.
+- [Forge](https://getforge.com/) - **Tech Lvl: 2/5** - Version based history, collaborate, host files from Github, Dropbox, or a .zip folder.
+Easy for inexperienced users.
 - [Nearly Free Speech](https://www.nearlyfreespeech.net/) - **Tech Lvl: 3/5** - More robust than most static site generators, as they handle PHP and SQL, but still host static sites at low prices.

 ## Paid